Storytelling Organizations &

 Friends of the Anderson County Library

-The Friends of the Anderson Cunty Library has sponsored the week-long Starburst Storytellers Fessival each year since 2001, in cooperation with Anderson University.
+The Friends of the Anderson County Library has sponsored the week-long Starburst Storytellers Festival each year since 2001, in cooperation with Anderson University.
 It features nationally and regionally recognized tellers and over 30,000 school children have been entertained over the past decade.
+Please check their website for updates on the festival.

 Greenville Storyteller's Guild